pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 - when volumes are resized or snapshots are created or deleted (for persistent volumes)
 - periodically, to detect changes in the underlying backing store (all cases)

-Because sidecars are currently separated, external-snapshotter is unaware of resizing and snapshotting.
+Because sidecars are currently separated, external-provisioner is unaware of resizing and snapshotting.
 It also not involved with ephemeral inline volumes.
 The periodic polling will catch up with changes caused by those operations.